MeganTM/MeganTM.github.io/index.md

 Advisor: Dr. Isla Castañeda

 ## News
+#### 03 Dec 2021 ####
+The University of Colorado will host its annual Earth System and Space Science (ESSS) Poster Conference.
+Megan helped organize the conference, and she will be presenting her research there as well.
+Check out her poster [here](./Thompson-Munson_ESSS-poster.pdf).

 #### 22 Sep 2021 ####
 Megan has been awarded an EarthCube Learning Communities Fellowship to develop a tool for examining the SUMup dataset that she manages.